NOAA-GFDL/MDTF-diagnostics/README.md

 i.e., output files saved previously will not be overwritten unless you change `overwrite` in the configuration file to `true`.

-The output files for the test case will be written to `$OUTPUT_DIR/MDTF_OUTPUT/`.
+The output files for the test case will be written to `$OUTPUT_DIR/MDTF_Output/`.
-When the framework is finished, open `$OUTPUT_DIR/MDTF_OUTPUT/[POD NAME]/index.html` in a web browser to view the output report.
+When the framework is finished, open `$OUTPUT_DIR/MDTF_Output/[POD NAME]/index.html` in a web browser to view the output report.

-You can specify your own datasets in the caselist block, and provide a catalog with the model data, or run the example_multicase POD on the synthetic data and associated test catalog specified in the configuration file.
+You can specify your own datasets in the `caselist` block of the runtime config file and provide a catalog with the model data, or run the example_multicase POD on the synthetic data and associated test catalog specified in the configuration file.
 To generate the synthetic CMIP data, run:
 ```commandline